 Prescription drug abuse can affect any age group but it’s more common in young people.
-It is critical to detect prescription drug abuse early in order to control it through early intervention and to prevent it from turning into addiction.
+It is critical to detect prescription drug abuse early in order to control it through early intervention and to prevent it from turning into an addiction.

 The most commonly abused drugs include opioid painkillers, sedatives, anti-anxiety medications, and stimulants.